It is recommended that the tenant and the Robots have the same time zone.

 When selected, it forces users to create login passwords containing at least one digit.
 By default, this check box is selected.

 Specify the minimum number of characters user login passwords should contain.
 By default, it is 8.
-The length cannot be smaller than 6 and longer than 14.

 Specify the number of days for which the password is available.
 After this period the password expires and needs to be changed.